MorpheusNephew/special-system/README.md

 ## Step 3: Implement caching

 This step includes implementing caching for the quote of the day application so that it does not hit the 500 API call per month for the free tier.
-I will be using [AWS ElastiCache for Redis][redis] to store the information for the quote of the day until the quote changes, which I can gather that information from the expires header.
+I will be using [Redis][redis] to store the information for the quote of the day until the quote changes, which I can gather that information from the expires header.

 ## Step 2: Adding unit tests for application code